 The devil, the chief of the demon spirits, will be thrown into such a prison at Christ’s return (Revelation 20:1 - 3).
 He will spend about 1,000 years in it then be released (for a short time) at the end of the Millennium (verse 7).

-When did Jesus (who was the GOD of the Old Testament) preach to these evil spirits in prison (a place of restraint)?
-1Peter 3:20 states it was in the days of Noah, when the ark was being built.
-He personally witnessed to these spirits at a time when humans, who had existed on the planet for more than 1,500 years, had reached a point where they thought about doing evil continually (see Genesis 6).
+The Lord personally witnessed to these spirits at a time when humans, who had existed on the planet for more than 1,500 years, had reached a point where they thought about doing evil all the time (see Genesis 6).